idaholab/moose/modules/electromagnetics/doc/content/source/bcs/VectorEMRobinBC.md

-# VectorRobinBC
+# VectorEMRobinBC

-!syntax description /BCs/VectorRobinBC
+!syntax description /BCs/VectorEMRobinBC

 ## Overview

 !style halign=left
-The VectorRobinBC object is an implementation of the first-order Robin-style boundary condition outlined in [!citep](jin-fem) Equation 9.60 and [!citep](jin-computation) Equation 9.3.51 for scalar variables.
+The VectorEMRobinBC object is an implementation of the first-order Robin-style boundary condition outlined in [!citep](jin-fem) Equation 9.60 and [!citep](jin-computation) Equation 9.3.51 for scalar variables.